Extras

 The Basics:

 A wrestling match consists of three (3) two-minute periods.
 The clock runs continuously except for referee stoppages.
 The goal is to pin or score more points than your opponent at the end of the match.
 If the match is tied at the end of regulation, overtime will follow.
+Overtime can consist of up to an additional two and one-half minutes of wrestling.
 Each match will produce a winner.
 There are no ties in wrestling.

 How to Win:

-As we mentioned in the Basics, a wrestler must defeat his opponent via pinfall or points.
+As we mentioned in The Basics, a wrestler must defeat his opponent via pinfall or points.
+Alternatively, a wrestler can win if his opponent is disqualified or defaults out of a match.
 A pin (or fall) takes place when a wrestler puts the opponent on his/her back with any part of both shoulders or shoulder blades in contact with the mat for two seconds.
 The match immediately ends upon pinfall.
 Regardless of score, the bout match is recorded simply as "Fall", along with a time of fall.
 A pinfall can occur by either wrestler regardless of score.
 A wrestler can trail by ten points in a match, for example, and still pin the opponent.
 This wrestler would then be declared the winner of the match.

 If there is no pin, the wrestler who scores more points by the end of the match is declared the winner.
 If one wrestler leads his opponent by 15 or more points at any time during the match, the referee will stop the match and award the victory to the leading wrestler.
 This is called a technical fall.
 A technical fall can take place at any time during a match.